manasa-arun/python/content/en/Tips/control-flow-keywords-in-python.md

 # control flow keywords:
-control keywords include three of the Thirty-five  total keywords. if,elif,else these three are the control flow keywords in python. variable name doesn't match with these keywords.
+control keywords include three of the Thirty-five  total keywords. if,elif,else these three are the control flow keywords in Python. variable name doesn't match with these keywords.

 # if, else keywords: